-Thoreau brings up both “big” things and “little” things that mainstream society either avoids addressing or regards worthless because it does not add to a human’s prestige or pays the bills.
+Thoreau brings up both “big” things and “little” things that mainstream society either avoid addressing or regards worthless because it does not add to a human’s prestige or pays the bills.

 If you are the sort that never floated with the stream but instead investigated other shores or the depth of the river, this book will likely intrigue and flatter your mind.

-There was a passage at the end of the first–and lengthy–chapter that really told me what I was getting into:
+There was a passage at the end of the first–and lengthy–a chapter that really told me what I was getting into: